 There are three ways to get chicken fat for this recipe: You can skim congealed fat off the top of chicken soup or stock, buy it in a plastic tub from a kosher butcher, or make it yourself.
 To make your own, place raw chicken fat in a heavy saucepan and cook very slowly over medium-low heat until the fat has melted, the connective tissue has darkened and crisped, and any water has evaporated.
 Strain the rendered fat into a bowl.
 Rendered chicken fat can be kept in a sealed container in the freezer for up to 6 months.

-Recipe courtesy Lora Brody's Slow Cooker Cooking (William Morrow, 2001)
+Recipe courtesy of Lora Brody's Slow Cooker Cooking (William Morrow, 2001)